 Inspect the caulking along seams and edges on the exterior of the camper.
-Caulking is a simple fix, all you need to do is cut out the old caulking and purchase an RV-specific caulking and recaulk the seams.
-However, this can certainly be a bargaining chip.
+Caulking is a simple fix, all you need to do is cut out the old caulking and purchase an RV-specific caulking or silicone-based caulk and recaulk the seams.
+However, this can certainly be a bargaining chip when buying a travel trailer.
 Teardrop campers that have been stored outside year-round should raise a red flag.
 Over time the weather and UV exposure can do quite a bit of damage that you might not see at first.

 Inspect the Tires

 Great tires are the key to the best teardrop campers.
 Think of it this way, you wouldn’t go on a hike without the right footwear, so why would you tow a trailer with crappy tires?